umutergin/umutergin.github.io/_posts/2018-11-19-how-js-works-behind-the-scenes.md

 ---
-title: Unveiling the curtain - How Javascript works behind the scenes?
+title: Unveiling the Curtain | How Javascript works behind the scenes?
 ---

 So you clicked run or you refreshed your browser, what happens?